Selecting The Cover: The Crystal That Emerged for Arquivistas

 Enhydro comes from the Greek words "en" (within), and "hydor" (water).
 When the quartz is polished into a sphere, the natural water inclusions become even more visible—air bubbles visibly drift through liquid that may be millions or even billions of years old.

-Unlike water-filled geodes (also often called "enhydros"), quartz inclusions are fully sealed at the time of their formation.
-Curious to go deeper?
-We recommend the article "Enhydros" by Julian Gray, P.D, from the Georgia Mineral Society.
+Unlike water-filled geodes (also frequently called "enhydros"), quartz inclusions are fully sealed at the time of their formation.
+Click the video below to see this crystal in motion.

 Want to See More?